EXPLAINER-What is a global minimum tax and how could it affect companies, countries?

 By Leigh Thomas and David Lawder

-Yellen said on Monday that she is working with G20 countries to agree on a global minimum, which she said could help end a "30-year race to the bottom on corporate tax rates."
+Yellen said earlier this month that she is working with G20 countries to agree on a global minimum, which she said could help end a "30-year race to the bottom on corporate tax rates."

 WHY A GLOBAL MINIMUM TAX?